plandem/xlsx/docs/src/guide/hyperlinks.md

 :::

 ### Custom hyperlink
-While with string hyperlink you can add any type of hyperlink, sometimes we need additional settings like tooltips or styles.
+While with string version of hyperlink you can add any kind of hyperlink, sometimes we need additional settings like tooltips or styles.
 For these cases you can use special type and configure hyperlink as you wish.

 #### Example